Exploring Deep Learning and Ultra-Widefield Imaging for Diabetic Retinopathy and Macular Edema: UWF4DR Challenge Dataset

 Visual examples are shown in Fig.~\ref{fig:tasks_examples}.
-Since the official test set of the UWF4DR Challenge is withheld, and by the time this work was carried out the official competition and its rankings had already been finalized, we decided to establish an independent experimental protocol, randomly splitting the data into training (64\%), validation (16\%), and test (20\%) subsets (see Table~\ref{tab:dataset_summary}).
-The specific details are available on our GitHub repository for reproducibility reasons.
+Since the official test set for the UWF4DR Challenge is withheld, and by this work was performed, the official competition and its rankings had already been finalized, we decided to establish an independent experimental protocol, randomly splitting the data into subsets of training (64\%), validation (16\%) and test (20\%) (see Table~\ref{tab:dataset_summary}).
+Specific details are available in our GitHub repository for reproducibility reasons.